We're in VERY good company...!

-The List is now confirmed and final, the draw begins Monday 16th April.
+List is now confirmed, prize draw begins Monday 16th Dec.

 Good luck everyone!

-List of Entries is here, your own numbers are here (must be logged in).
-Any mistakes must be reported within 48 hours, then the List is final and we move on to the draw.
+The official List of Entries is here, your own numbers are here (must be logged in).
+Please check they match, as any mistakes must be reported within 48 hours.

-List is confirmed and final, the draw commences Wednesday 24th.
+Once the List is confirmed and final, we pick a date for the draw.

 Winning ticket is 00494697, owned by User 0005.